Late Stage and End-of-Life Care

 Even with years of experience, caregivers often find this final stage of the caregiving journey uniquely challenging.
 Simple acts of daily care are often combined with complex end-of-life decisions and painful feelings of grief and loss.
 You may experience a range of distressing and conflicting emotions, such as sorrow and anxiety, anger and denial, or even relief that your loved one’s struggle is at an end, or guilt that you’ve somehow failed as their caregiver.
 Whatever you’re experiencing, it’s important to recognize that late stage caregiving requires plenty of support.
 That can range from practical support for end-of-life care and financial and legal arrangements, to emotional support to help you come to terms with all the difficult feelings you’re experiencing as you face up to the loss of your loved one.

 Late-stage care is also a time for saying goodbye to your loved one, to resolve any differences, forgive any grudges, and to express your love.
-While late stage caregiving can be an extremely painful time, having this opportunity to say goodbye can also be a gift to help you come to terms with your loss and eventually find new meaning.
+While late stage caregiving can be an extremely painful time, having this opportunity to say goodbye can also be a gift to help you come to terms with your loss and make the transition from nursing and grief towards acceptance and healing.

 When is it time for late-stage and end-of-life care?